lazlowa/pypz-python/docs/guides/ht_create_pipeline.rst

 #.
 Create an additional file with the name ``deploy.py``, which will be a script
 #.
 Create the pipeline object
 #.
 Set the necessary parameters
 #.
-Create the KubernetesDeployer and specify the namespace
+Create the :class:`KubernetesDeployer <pypz.deployers.k8s.KubernetesDeployer>` and specify the namespace
 #.
 Deploy the pipeline only, if it is not yet deployed
 #.
 Attach to the deployed pipeline to block until it is finished
 #.
 Destroy the pipeline and its related resources